mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 this may address our short-term needs, if not followed up with a code audit and analysis, it will come back to haunt us.

-While working with a client on a mission-critical feature, a quick fix implemented six months ago set us back a total of two weeks.
+Just recently I experience a situation where a quick fix implemented six months ago set us back a total of two weeks.
 Further investigation revealed that the code causing this was committed, by someone that was no longer on the team, a little over **three years** ago.

 Any long-lived codebase that does not have regular code audits, will at one point or another have parts that are not understood by the current team.

-Unlike the previous method; the cost for this approach depends, among other things, on the time it spends as tech debt and the future features it impacts.
+Unlike the previous method; the cost for this approach depends, among other things, on the time the quick-fix spends as tech debt and the future features it impacts.

 > An atomic habit is a regular practice or routine that is not only small and
 > easy to do but is also the source of incredible power; a component of the